icon

 As Burnt Ash is extremely stable and has a medium-density it is the perfect timber for charring.
 It offers the right depth of char and requires the least amount of maintenance of our three options.

-Burnt Ash cladding is supplied with a factory coat of oil prior to delivery.
-Once the cladding is installed, we recommend a second coat of oil is applied, and a third coat when the project is completed.
+Once the cladding is installed, we recommend a second coat of oil is applied onsite, and a third coat when the project is completed on handover.
 The 2nd and 3rd coats need to be spaced 4-6 weeks apart to allow the oil to soak into the timber.

 Whilst a maintenance coat is recommended every 3 years, Burnt Ash can last up to 5 years* without maintenance coats depending on the level of exposure to the weather and the location of the project.